Essential Fatty Acids

 Linoleic Acid (Omega 6) is found in vegetables, fruits, nuts, grains, and seeds.
 Good sources are the oils made from: safflower, sunflower, corn, soya, evening primrose, pumpkin and wheatgerm.

 Alpha-Linolenic Acid (Omega 3) is found in flaxseeds (linseeds), mustard seeds, pumpkin seeds, soya bean, walnut oil, green leafy vegetables, grains and spirulina.
-Good sources are the oils made from flaxseed (linseed), soya beans.
+Good sources are the oils made from flaxseed (linseed), soya beans, fish, fish oil and fish oil supplements.

 - Vitamins and Minerals